Daniel H. Nexon is a Professor at Georgetown University, with a joint appointment in the Department of Government and the School of Foreign Service.

 He helped coordinate a volunteer foreign-policy group for the 2016 Bernie Sanders campaign.
 He remains interested in how progressives should think about — and pursue — foreign policy.

-Nexon co-hosts a podcast, with Patrick Thaddeus Jackson, called “Whiskey and International Relations Theory,” which is pretty much what it sounds like, and contributes to two group weblogs: Lawyers, Guns and Money and The Duck of Minerva.
-He spends too much time on social media: he can be found (for now) on Twitter and on Mastodon.
+Nexon co-hosts a podcast, with Patrick Thaddeus Jackson, called “Whiskey and International Relations Theory,” which is pretty much what it sounds like (and soon, we hope, to emerge from hibernation), and contributes to two group weblogs: Lawyers, Guns and Money and The Duck of Minerva.
+He spends less time than he used to on social media.
+If you’re looking for him online, then your best bet is Bluesky.